toaderflorin/whatisreal/_posts/2021-05-20-gauge-symmetry.markdown

 *Lo and behold, the connection term describes PRECISELY the gauge field.*

 This is really a profound thing -- *why* would this be the case?
 I guess we won't really know until we know what spacetime actually *is*.
-And for that we need a theory of quantum gravity
+And for that we need a theory of quantum gravity.